akarczmarz2000/flask-chat/README.md

-# Your Project's Name
-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+# Flask Chat App

+This will be a flask based chat app.
+The purpose of this is to data from a URL and store information in a list.

 ## UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.